 - Statute of the IAEA.

-- The IAEA website provides an overview of the programs and activities, full text documents, reports and access to relevant databases.
+- IAEA website, an overview of programs and activities, full text documents, reports and access to relevant databases.

 - IAEA Annual Report